fatihbeyhan/ProtestClassifier/README.md

 ***
-Due to copyright issues, we are not allowed to share the dataset we are working on publicly.
+Due to copyright issues, we are not allowed to share the dataset.
 However, if you are interested on the work and dataset feel free to contact.
 ***